ultimate271/notes/book/Dragon/analysis.md

 clunky.
 I don't know how much of this needs to be cut.
 The pacing is a bit everywhere with it.
 The whole thing might just need to be reworked

+I think better would be to show the peoples remorse at summoning the dragon.
+I might also like a word about accepting their new fate here.
+The imagary of killing the dragon should stay, but in the context of acceptance rather then curiousity.

 ## The dragon expresses his curiosity of the people, lecturing them a bit about their actions
 I'm not sure how I feel about the use of the divine.
 I like the sentence before that though, and desperate I think is the right word.
 I also like the notion of the dragon getting excited at the notion of ruling people.
 I think some sentences should be cut though.

+This can be a lot more pointed.
+I like the dragon announcing the people are desperate, and I like the pill.
+Those two things should be pointed.
+The dragon should then reexpress his intention, and command more forcefully the people onto his back.

 # The dragon takes the people into the sky
 ## The dragon creates playful patterns in the sky
 I repeat a lot of phrases here, this could be said in more concise a manner

+This entire paragraph is not needed, it should instead be a paragraph about the dragon presenting itself to the people to step on.

+Also, the playfulness of the dragon does not fit entirely.
+I like some playfulness, but I without using the word play at all.
 ## The dragon invites the people on his back
 I want to emphasize that this ride will be a one time thing.
 The cliche is strong here too, I it needs to be editted.

+I want to have a sort of imagery, something like, "let me show you the clouds, let me show you the heights that I can take you towards."
 ## The people step on to his back, but are still apprehensive
 I like the joviality of the dragon, the very last phrase is awkward and clunky though

+I like the dragon letting out a laugh, but it's a bit out of place.
+I think I would prefer a sort of "setting off" of the dragon.

 ## Their apprension gone, the dragon takes flight into the sky, and the people observe the surroundings
 There are some technical quirks to this paragraph, and it's a bit overdone, but for the most part I like it.

+I really don't like the timidness, I think I want to change the whole tone to be one of fear.

+I also want the view not to be breathtaking and gorgeous, I want a line that is something like, "if they were not so scared, it would have been the most beautiful scene of their lives.
 ## The dragon circles down to the town, and instructs the people to trust him
+I don't like the start of "all too soon."
+I think it should just be cut.
+The dragon's speech is a little formal here.
+I think it might make sense if the dragon flys up and into the sky here.
+# The people annouce the dragons plan to the king, who happily takes his leave
+## The people are giddy from their flight

+## The people announce the plan to the king

+## The king is excited at the news, and takes his leave

+## The people were happy at the kings reaction, and begin making preperation for the dragon

+## The dragon stops them, saying that he will lead in his own way

+## The towns people, a little peeved at this, still submit to the dragon, and they feast and are glad

+# What happened in the following years, the people begin to realize this is a tyranicy
+## After many years, the people begin to realize the tyranicy of the dragon

+## The tribute required by the dragon

+## The people are wise enough to recognize that, even though they may not like it, that this is a good thing, and they look forward to their king returning

+## Conclusion to this phase of prosperity

+# The people rebel
+## The king does not return

+## The people begin to panic about what happened to their king

+## The leader of the people makes a speech for freedom

+## The dragon hears the rallying of the people

+## The dragon addresses the people very sarcastically

+## The leader ignores the sarcasm and makes his case to the dragon

+## The dragon, amused in his divine way, express his disdain for the people

+## The leader says that they don't want to be great, they want their town back

+## The dragon continues to try and convince them of his ways

+## The people yell profanities at the dragon, and begin to attack him physically

+## The dragons initial reaction to this rebellion

+## The dragon's reflections from the sky

+## The dragon slays the people

+# The dragon contemplates the fate of the king
+## The dragon contemplates the fate of the king, determining that it doesn't matter

+## The dragon returns to his slumber